dome9/cloud-bots-azure/README.md

 Cloud-Bots is an auto remediation solution for Azure, built on top of the CloudGuard Native Continuous Compliance capabilities.

-They can also be used standalone, without CloudGuard, to remedy issues in AWS accounts.
+They can also be used standalone, without CloudGuard, to remedy issues in Azure subscriptions.
 Details are included how to configure and trigger them.

 # Flow Diagram